List of the most popular Frequently asked SAS Interview Questions with Answers:

-Answer: In SAS programming, whenever there is a requirement of the program to abstract a substring, SUBSTR function is used in case of a character variable.
+Answer: In SAS programming, whenever there is a requirement of the program to abstract a substring, the SUBSTR function is used in the case of a character variable.

-When a start position and length is specified, then this function is used for abstracting character string.
+When a start position and length are specified, then this function is used for abstracting character string.

 Syntax: SUBSTR(char_var, start,length);